neurocode-io/cache-offloader/README.md

 # Using the service

 This service provides a stale while revalidate cache for your HTTP requests.
 If a request is made to a URL that is already in the cache, the cache will be used.
 The cache will also be used if the cache is stale.
-However, an asynchronous request will be made to the server to refresh the cache if the cache is stale.
+However, an asynchronous request will be made to the server to refresh the cache.

 Check out the `dev.env` file for configuration options.